-Project managers have a lot on their plate.
-Juggling tasks, timelines, and resources can be a daunting task.
-Luckily, there are workflow automation tools out there that can help make managing projects easier by automating some of the most annoying, time-consuming, unnecessary, and repetitive business processes.
+Workflow automation tools can help make managing projects easier by automating some of the most annoying, time-consuming, unnecessary, and repetitive tasks and business processes.

 What Is Workflow Automation?

 Workflow automation is the process of identifying what elements of your process can be automated or made to run without human intervention and then using software tools to set up and carry out those automations.
 It can be used to automate processes like data entry, document management, task assignment and tracking, and email communication.

 Workflow automation software is a tool that allows users to set up their business workflow automations.
 Common features include task scheduling, email and document management, and integration with other business applications.

 When done correctly, there are a several benefits of workflow automation for businesses of all sizes.